Why Public Infrastructure Projects Are Being Evaluated Through Response Simulations

 Yet these moments shape how people feel at work.

 Culture does not form through mission statements.
-Culture forms through daily interactions.
+Culture forms through daily interactions, supported by corporate AV solutions that enable clear communication and collaboration across hybrid and global teams.
 Those interactions rely on audio and visual systems.
 Sound quality, delay, and clarity influence who speaks, who listens, and who disengages.

 This reality places audio-visual systems at the center of workplace culture.
 Not as support tools.
 As emotional infrastructure.